Wisconsin State Subsidy Profile

-- It has been less than 3 years since the adoptive parent knew or reasonably should have known of the circumstance that is the basis for the hearing request under subd.
-2.; or
+- It has been less than three years since the adoptive parent knew or reasonably should have known of the circumstance that is the basis for the hearing request under 2 above.

-A request for a hearing should be addressed to:
+A request for review of a decision should be addressed to one of the below: